-Once again, let's log in to your Google Search Console account and go to Search Traffic > Search Analytics to find the most rewarding areas for improvement.
+Once again, let's log in to your Google Search Console account and go to Performance > Search Results to find the most rewarding areas for improvement.
 This time, select Clicks, Impressions, CTR, and Position.

 You're looking for keywords that have a big number of impressions but low CTR.
-Your listings for these terms have room for improvement and this improvement will pay off well.
+Your listings for these terms have room for improvement, and these efforts will pay off well.

-While CTR values for different positions in Google SERPs can vary depending on the type of the query, on average, you can expect at least 30% of clicks for a #1 result, 15% for a #2 result, and 10% for a #3 result.
-For your reference, here's a graph of average SERP click-through rates from Chitika's CTR study:
+While CTR values for different positions in Google SERPs can vary depending on the type of the query, on average, you should expect at least 30% of clicks for a #1 result, 15% CTR for position #2, and 10% for a #3 result.

 A classic Google listing consists of a title, URL, and description.
-Let's see how you can optimize each of these components to increase click through rates.
+Let's see how you can optimize each of these components to increase click-through-rate.

-The title is one of the most important page elements SEO-wise, so, whenever you get down to rewriting your pages' titles, make sure that they comply with SEO best practices.
+The title is one of the most important page elements of search engine optimization, so, whenever you get down to rewriting your pages' titles, make sure that they comply with SEO best practices.